 The financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) issued by the IASB, as endorsed by the European Union (EU), and in particular with those standards and interpretations, issued and effective or issued and early adopted as at the time of preparing these financial statements.

-The financial statements are prepared under the historical cost basis except for the financial assets measured at fair value through other comprehensive income, financial assets and financial liabilities (including derivative instruments) measured at fair-value-through-profit-or-loss.
+The financial statements are prepared under the historical cost basis except for the financial assets measured at fair value through other comprehensive income, financial assets and financial liabilities measured at fair-value-through-profit-or-loss.

-The accounting policies for the preparation of the financial statements have been consistently applied to the years 2023 and 2022, after taking into account the amendments in IFRSs as described in section 2.1.1 "New and amended standards and interpretations" and the amendments described in section 2 "Principal accounting policies" following changes in the Group's accounting policies.
+The accounting policies for the preparation of the financial statements have been consistently applied to the years 2024 and 2023, after taking into account the amendments in IFRSs as described in section 2.1.1 "New and amended standards and interpretations" and the amendments described in section 2 "Principal accounting policies" following changes in the Company accounting policies.
 In addition, where necessary, comparative figures have been adjusted to conform to changes in presentation in the current year.

 The preparation of financial statements in accordance with IFRS requires the use of estimates and judgements that affect the reported amounts of assets and liabilities and disclosure of contingent liabilities at the date of the financial statements, as well as the reported amounts of revenues and expenses during the reporting period.
 Although these estimates are based on management's best knowledge of current events and actions, actual results ultimately may differ from those estimates.

-The presentation currency is the Euro (\mathfrak{E}) being the functional currency of the parent company.
+The presentation currency is the Euro $(\mathfrak{E})$ being the functional currency of the parent company.
+The figures presented in the notes may not sum precisely to the totals provided due to rounding.

-The financial statements have been prepared on the basis that the Company will not continue as a going concern, since its Board of Directors intent to liquidate the Company.
-Nevertheless, the preparation on this basis did not have any significant effect on the Company's accounting policies which continue to be in accordance with IFRSs and had no impact on the amounts in its financial statements, given that in 2023 all its shareholdings have been transferred within Eurobank Holding Group without any haircut
+The financial statements have been prepared on the basis that the Company will not continue as a going concern, since its Board of Managing Directors intent to liquidate the Company.
+Nevertheless, the preparation on this basis did not have any significant effect on the Company's accounting policies which continue to be in accordance with IFRSs and had no impact on the amounts in its financial statements, given that from the year end 2023 all its shareholdings have been transferred within Eurobank Holding without any haircut.